 In order to answer the question why, there will be hard work.
-Nothing in life which is worth achieving comes without a cost.
+Nothing in life that is worth achieving comes without a cost.
 Even after reading the articles on this website, you may still have struggles with money issues, but you will be empowered to attack them and confident in the course that you plot.

-This article, though, deals with you, and does not focus as much on money.
+This article, though, deals with you and does not focus as much on money.
 It’s important for you to be able to answer the question Why? in your life.

 Step 1: The Outcomes in Life